 A Virtual Private Network (VPN) provides a secure internet connection, allowing its to access geo-restricted websites, browse securely and maintain their anonymity online.

-VPN were originally created as a way to secure business networks or allow employees to access a business network from home.
-Nowadays, many people use a VPN connection for torrenting, streaming geo-blocked content or guarding their data when using public coffee shop WiFi.
+VPN was originally created as a way to secure business networks or allow employees to access a business network from home.
+Nowadays, many people use a VPN connection for torrenting, streaming geo-blocked content, or guarding their data when using public coffee shop WiFi.

 Here Are 6 Reasons Why a VPN Isn’t Right for Businesses